Maria Cosway: Relationship with Thomas Jefferson

-At the Grain Market (Halles aux Bleds), in Paris, August 1786, John Trumbull introduced the Cosways to Jefferson, then a widower at 43 serving as American Minister to France.
+At the Grain Market (Halles aux Bleds), in Paris, August 1786, John Trumbull introduced the Cosways to Jefferson, then a widower at 43 serving as American minister to France.
 Maria was 27.
 Jefferson then begged off his scheduled dinner companion, saying he needed to tend to official business, and instead spent the evening with Maria at the Palais Royal.

-Cosway and Jefferson shared an interest in art and architecture; together they attended exhibits throughout the city and countryside.
-He would write of their adventures: "How beautiful was every object! the Pont du Neuilly, the hills along the Seine, the rainbows of the Machine of Marly, the terraces of Saint Germain, the chateaux, the gardens, the statues of Marly, the Pavilion of Louveciennes...
+Cosway and Jefferson shared an interest in art and architecture; together, they attended exhibitions throughout the city and countryside.
+He would write of their adventures: "How beautiful was every object! the Pont du Neuilly, the hills along the Seine, the rainbows of the Machine of Marly, the terraces of Saint Germain, the chateaux, the gardens, the statues of Marly, the Pavilion of Louveciennes....
 In the evening, when one took a retrospect of the day, what a mass of happiness had we travelled over!"
 Over the course of six weeks, Jefferson developed a romantic attachment to Cosway, spending each day with her.

 At her husband's insistence, the Cosways departed for London.
 Jefferson's 4,000-word "The Dialogue of the Head vs. the Heart" love letter followed dated 12–13 October 1786.
 He describes his head conversing with his heart—a struggle between the practical and the romantic.

 Scholars suggest that Jefferson was particularly partial to a romantic attachment at this point in his life.
-Martha Jefferson had died four years before; he had just learned of the death of his youngest daughter Lucy; and his other two daughters were away at school.
-During the same period, Jefferson began a relationship with Sally Hemings, a mixed race enslaved girl and the half-sister of his late wife, at the time aged between fourteen and sixteen, who was pregnant by him when the household returned to Washington in 1789.
+Martha Jefferson had died four years before, he had just learned of the death of his youngest daughter Lucy, and his other two daughters were away at school.
+During the same period, Jefferson began a relationship with Sally Hemings, a mixed-race enslaved girl and the half-sister of his late wife, at the time aged between 14 and 16, who was pregnant by him when the household returned to the United States in 1789.